 On the other hand, Washington was holding opponents to an average of 9.0 assists per game, but Iona managed to record 10 assists.
 However, limiting an opponent to only 10 assisted baskets is still a very good effort and another win for the UW defense.

-Overall, the Huskies held the Gaels to just 26.8% FG shooting, significantly better than their season average of limiting opponents to 32.3% FG shooting and a major win for the UW defense.
+Overall, the Huskies held the Gaels to just 26.8% FG shooting, significantly better than their season average of limiting opponents to 32.3% FG shooting.

 However, our game preview identified the Huskies’ ability to defend and deny Iona’s three-point opportunities as the main point of concern entering the game: